What Is Fannie Mae?:

 Fannie Mae helps you in two ways:

-- If you are a low or moderate income family, teacher, police officer, firefighter or health care worker, Fannie Mae will provide you with a mortgage you couldn't otherwise afford.
+- If you qualify as a low or moderate income family, such as a teacher, police officer, firefighter or health care worker, Fannie Mae will provide you with a mortgage you couldn't otherwise afford.